Legions (film)

 Legions (Legiones), also known as Cosa e' Mandinga, is a 2022 Argentine supernatural horror film written and directed by Fabián Forte.
 It stars Germán de Silva as Antonio Poyju, a powerful sorcerer who must escape from a psychiatric hospital and find his daughter Helena (played by Lorena Vega)—who has forgotten her magical powers—in order to counter demonic forces wreaking havoc across Argentina.

 Legions was filmed in Buenos Aires and Misiones Province, Argentina.
 It premiered in Porto Alegre, Brazil, on 5 January 2022, and screened at several film festivals throughout the year, including the Fantaspoa Festival, Sitges Film Festival and the Fantasia International Film Festival.
-The film is set to be released by XYZ Films in North America on video-on-demand (VOD) on 19 January 2023.
+The film was released by XYZ Films in North America on video-on-demand (VOD) on 19 January 2023.

 Cast

 Production

 Writer-director Fabián Forte wrote the initial screenplay for Legions in late 2015; various rewrites followed over the next few years, partly due to budgetary restrictions.
 Financing for the film was provided by the National Institute of Cinema and Audiovisual Arts (INCAA) and the Instituto de Artes Audiovisuales de Misiones (IAAVIM), with Coruya Cine serving as the production company.

 Filming began in late 2019 in Buenos Aires.
 Mariano Suarez and Laura Aguerrebehere served as director of photography and art director, respectively.
 Flashback sequences shot in Misiones Province were originally scheduled to be filmed in April 2020, but the production was postponed as a result of the COVID-19 pandemic, prompting the filmmakers to begin reviewing and editing the existing materials and conduct further rewrites.
 In June 2020, the film was reported as being in post-production.

 Additional filming took place in Misiones in December 2020.
 Executive producer Yamila Barnasthpol described the crew as being composed primarily of misionero technicians; Barnasthpol stated that, while Suarez and Aguerrebehere returned to maintain an aesthetic consistent with that which was shot before the production halted, the remainder of the crew—including the members of the sound, art, costume, makeup, and lighting departments—were Misiones-based.